Relativistic location algorithm in curved spacetime: Abstract

 \section{Abstract}

-In this article, we describe and numerically implement a method for relativistic positioning in slightly curved, but otherwise generic spacetimes.
-For terrestrial positioning, such an algorithm can, in addition to gravitational corrections, incorporate atmospheric and ionospheric effects by way of the analogue Gordon metric.
-The methods are implemented in the \href{https://github.com/justincfeng/squirrel.jl}{$\mathtt{squirrel.jl}$} code, written in the Julia language, which employs a quasi-Newton Broyden algorithm in conjunction with automatic differentiation of null geodesic solutions obtained by numerical integration.
+In this article, we describe and numerically implement a method for relativistic location in slightly curved, but otherwise generic spacetimes.
+For terrestrial positioning in the context of Global Navigation Satellite Systems, our algorithm incorporates gravitational as well as tropospheric and ionospheric effects modeled by the Gordon metric.
+The algorithm is implemented in the \href{https://github.com/justincfeng/squirrel.jl}{\textsc{squirrel.jl}} code, which employs a quasi-Newton Broyden algorithm in conjunction with automatic differentiation of numerical geodesics.
+Our work provides a practical solution to the relativistic location problem in a generic spacetime and consolidates relativistic and atmospheric effects in a single framework.
 Though optimization is not our primary focus, our implementation is already fast enough for practical use, establishing a position from five emission points in $< 1~{\rm s}$ on a desktop computer for reasonably simple spacetime geometries.
-In a vacuum, our implementation can achieve submillimeter accuracy in the Kerr metric (with terrestrial parameters) for $n \geq 5$ emission points.
-With atmospheric and ionospheric effects included, our implementation can achieve submeter accuracy for horizontal terrestrial positioning, even allowing for up to a $10 \%$ uncertainty in the ionospheric electron density profile.
+In vacuum, our implementation can achieve submillimeter accuracy considering the Kerr metric with terrestrial parameters and submeter accuracy including tropospheric and ionospheric effects.